Local Islands

 The lighthouse, built in 1885 by David and Thomas Stevenson has been automated since 1970.
 Look out for the 4 flashes every 30 seconds, after nightfall.

-Puffins first nested on Fidra in the late 1960s and numbers built up slowly thereafter.
-Tree mallow reached Fidra in the 1990s and like Craigleith it spread rapidly, covering about half the island by 2007 when the SOS Puffin project started.
+Puffins first nested on Fidra in the late 1960s and numbers built up slowly.
+Tree mallow (Lavatera arborea), a giant plant which grows up to nine feet high, reached Fidra in the 1990s and, as on Craigleith, it spread rapidly.
+By 2007 it covered roughly half the island, which is when volunteers stepped in and we started the SOS Puffin project.
 Work by the volunteers has since brought tree mallow under control, allowing puffins to nest.
-Breeding numbers in 2018 were just over 1,000 pairs.
+Breeding numbers in 2024 were over 900 pairs (counted as 'Apparently Occupied Burrows').
 As on Craigleith, tree mallow control needs to continue each year to prevent mallow returning.
 Click here to find out more about our SOS Puffin project.

 Enjoy the wildlife up close on Fidra from our two remote cameras from the comfort of our Discovery Experience and follow daily on our webcam links here.

-Craigleith is one of a small chain of islands in the Firth of Forth just off the coast of North Berwick, one kilometre from the Scottish Seabird Centre.
-Craigleith is home to a rich variety of seabirds and marine life and it is a particular hot spot for puffins.
+Craigleith is the closest of the four islands, just one kilometre from the Scottish Seabird Centre.
+The island is home to a rich variety of seabirds and marine life and it is a particular hotspot for puffins.

 Craigleith was home to about 10,000 pairs of breeding puffins in the 1990s.
-However numbers crashed dramatically due the invasion of a non-native plant called Tree Mallow (Lavatera arborea), a giant plant which grows up to nine feet high, choking the puffin burrows and preventing the birds from nesting and rearing their chicks, known as pufflings.
-To tackle this problem the Scottish Seabird Centre set up a project called SOS Puffin in 2007 whereby work parties of volunteers make regular trips to Craigleith and the neighbouring islands of Fidra and the Lamb to cut down tree mallow.
+However, numbers crashed dramatically due the invasion of the non-native plant tree mallow, which chokes puffin burrows and prevents the birds from nesting and rearing their chicks, known as pufflings.
+To tackle this problem the Scottish Seabird Centre set up a project called SOS Puffin in 2007, whereby work parties of volunteers make regular trips to Craigleith and the neighbouring islands of Fidra and the Lamb to cut down tree mallow.

-To date, over 320 work parties have made regular trips to the islands to keep the tree mallow under control.
-This has largely been achieved and the amount of mallow which appears every year has slowly declined.
-The northern half of the Island is now largely free of tree mallow, having been replaced with grasses, allowing puffins to breed again and numbers to recover.
+To date, hundreds of work parties have made regular trips to the islands to keep the tree mallow under control.
+This has largely been achieved, and the amount of mallow which appears every year has slowly declined.
+The northern half of the Island is now mostly free of tree mallow, having been replaced with grasses.
+This has allowed puffins to breed again and for their numbers to recover.

 It is wonderful to see the puffins up close, why not take one of our seasonal boat trips to see for yourself?
 More details can be found here.

-The Lamb is the smallest in this chain of islands in the Firth of Forth, sitting between Fidra and Craigleith.
+The Lamb is the smallest in this chain of islands in the Firth of Forth, nestled between Fidra and Craigleith.

 The spread of tree mallow here was less marked than on Fidra or Craigleith and had not encroached on the puffin nesting areas when SOS Puffin started.
-Occasional work parties have been sufficient to contain the spread of tree mallow and numbers have been steady over the last few years, with around 680 pairs of breeding puffins, (2018 count).
+Occasional work parties have been sufficient to contain the spread of tree mallow and numbers have been steady over the last few years, with around 680 pairs of breeding puffins counted in 2018.